-The pituitary gland is an organ or a gland that is located in the head, under the brains.
-In the picture above, the little red spot behind the eye sockets.
+The pituitary gland is an organ or a gland that is located under the brains.
+In the picture above, it is the little red spot behind the eye sockets.
 The pituitary gland has the size of a pea.
 However small, it is often called the most important gland of our body.

 The pituitary gland produces several hormones, nine types, and steers hormone-producing glands elsewhere in the body.
 Hormones are released into the blood and regulate many functions in the body.
 For example, growth hormones, sex hormones, thyroid hormones and stress hormones.
 If a rise of a given hormone is observed in the blood, the production of this hormone is immediately inhibited.